apo11o-M/MCAerial_Mod/src/README.md

   5. translate the model back
   6. undo step two by applying the same rotation but in opposite direction

-[Bedrock_Miner](https://bedrockminer.jimdofree.com/modding-tutorials/advanced-modding/vanilla-rendering/) has a detailed guide on rendering objects
+[Bedrock_Miner](https://bedrockminer.jimdofree.com/modding-tutorials/advanced-modding/vanilla-rendering/) has a detailed guide on using `GlStateManager` class

 ### Model Files (.java & .obj files)
 A model is simply a shape.
 Most models in minecraft are .json files and only a few use .obj files as obj is older and doesn’t support many features like animation, materials and lights.